seanpringle/xoat/README.md

 *X Obstinate Asymmetric Tiler*

 * Designed for wide screens, including multi-head support.
-* Static tiling; you get just three fixed asymmetric tiles and windows never move automatically.
+* Static tiling; you get just three fixed tiles and windows never move automatically.
 * Bare minimum EWMH to support panels and [simpleswitcher](https://github.com/seanpringle/simpleswitcher)
 * A few keyboard controls for moving, focusing, cycling, closing, and finding windows.
 * Transient windows and dialogs are centered on parent, not tiled.